Numerically Exact Configuration Interaction at Quadrillion-Determinant Scale

-In this work, we broke the quadrillion ($10^{15}$) determinant barrier in relativistic configuration interaction (CI) calculations.
-This breakthrough was enabled by lossless categorical compression within the STP-DAS framework, which effectively eliminates the memory bottlenecks associated with storing both excitation lists and CI expansion vectors, thereby opening a new frontier for CI computations that were previously considered intractable.
-Compared to previous state-of-the-art FCI calculations, this work represents a 3-orders-of-magnitude increase in CI space, a 6-orders-of-magnitude increase in FLOP count, and a 6-orders-of-magnitude improvement in computational speed.
+In this work, we conducted a relativistic configuration interaction (CI) calculation for the ground state of HBrTe in a quadrillion-determinantal space.
+This calculation was enabled by {numerically exact} categorical compression within the STP-DAS framework, which effectively eliminates the memory bottlenecks associated with storing both excitation lists and CI expansion vectors.
+Compared to previous state-of-the-art CI calculations, this work represents a 3-orders-of-magnitude increase in CI space, a 6-orders-of-magnitude increase in FLOP count, and a 6-orders-of-magnitude improvement in computational speed.

 We introduced a categorically compressed representation of the CI expansion vectors and reformulated the STP-DAS $\boldsymbol{\sigma}$-build algorithm to take advantage of this structure.
 By expressing the global expansion vector as a direct sum of compressed local components, the algorithm efficiently skips all coefficients that do not contribute to the categorical $\boldsymbol{\sigma}$-vector.
 This approach is further enabled by a compression-compatible preconditioner, which generates compressed expansion directions within the Davidson procedure.